magnetProgramming/StreamerModePlusPlus/README.md

 Good for anarchy servers or just keeping your spot secret.

-Also are icon is pretty trash so if you can make a better one please do. 😭
+Also our icon is still pretty trash so if you can make a better one please do. 😭

 ## Screenshots
 [![Screenshot 1](https://i.ibb.co/bMgHz2mY/SS1.png)](https://ibb.co/PvZTw9J)

 [![Screenshot 2](https://i.ibb.co/hxhnv2n3/SS2.png)](https://ibb.co/bjqynNyc)